katzwebservices/dsidxpress/readme.txt

 == Changelog ==

-= <next> =
+= 1.1.22 =

-* Added a page to the plugin directory to stop crawlers from looking in there and getting errors.
+* Added pages to the plugin directory to stop crawlers from looking in there and getting errors.
+* Added support for alternate URL structures.

 = 1.1.21 =